-After choosing and physically locating the origin and reference point, complete the Set Origin screen (Figure 25 on previous page).
+After choosing and physically occupying the origin and reference point, complete the Set Origin screen (Figure 21).
 Notice that default values (zeros) have been assigned.
 There are two options:

 Option 1 - Choose to keep the default values of "0.00".
 Tap [Next] to advance to the Radial with Angle Data Collection screen, or tap the back arrow in the upper left corner of the screen to return to the New File Settings screen.
 These default values are used in most cases.